florianneukirchen/mymineralcollection-cs50/README.md

 ## Ideas for improvement
 A one week project can't be perfect.
 Future work could include:
 - Port DB handling from cs50 to sqlAlchemy.
-- Allow deleting of multiple entries in the table view.
-I had this kind of working, but it often triggered an exception in flasks session management and even google couldn't give me any clues.
 - Allow to add/remove tags to/from several specimen with one click in the table view.
 - Print labels for selected specimen.
 - Optionally print these labels with QR codes of the URL of the specimen.